 Graphically, the Jaguar port impresses.
 Player sprites show the greatest improvement over the Genesis and SNES, and are far closer to the arcade than either 16-bit system.
 The Jag’s players are large and detailed, with actual faces that, while a little too blurry to be instantly recognizable, at least have defined features and resemble the player they represent.
 A scaling effect that was lost on 16-bit ports remains intact on the Jag, so the size of player sprites changes based on their distance from the camera.

 The speed is also right where it should be.
 Action is fast, while still leaving you in control.
 But if the default speed isn’t enough, an optional “Juice Mode” jacks everything all the way up to something mostly unplayable.
 Colors are the only real disappointment, falling somewhere between the Genesis and SNES in quality and vibrancy.
-They are noticeably muted when compared to the arcade.
+They are noticeably muted when compared to the arcade, even over S-Video.
 The background and courtside also resembles their console cousins far more than the arcade, with yet fewer colors, a darkened audience, and limited detail and animation for the sideline spectators.

 Gameplay is classic full court, two-on-two Jam.
 Rules are loosely enforced – calling only shot clock violations and goal tending.
 Otherwise, you’re free to knock defenders away with some thrown elbows, or shove another player to the ground to spill the ball from his hands.
 The Jaguar pad keeps up as well as it needs to, and equal to other conole controllers.
 C steals and passes, A jumps and shoots, and B handles the all-important Turbo feature.
 As long as you have enough juice in your Turbo meter, holding this button allows you to run faster, pass stronger, shove instead of steal, and pull off the series’ crowd-pleasing dunks based on your position inside the paint.

-Your game mode options are a practice mode (virtually useless), team game (two players on the same team), or head-to-head (two players controlling opposite teams).
+Your game mode options are a practice mode (no AI, virtually useless), team game (two players on the same team), or head-to-head (two players controlling opposite teams).
 If you have the Team Tap from White Men Can’t Jump, you can bring on up to four players in teams of two.
 There are a lot of special options available, ranging from shot clock and quarter length, to toggling the arcade’s powerup icons and hotspots.
 You can also turn on “Tournament Mode.”
 Like the arcade, this disables all cheats and challenges you to play and beat every team on the roster.
 Your progress, stats, and records are saved on the cart by entering your initials, allowing you to pick up your impromptu tourney at any time.
 Cheats and secret characters are intact as well, but with different button combos (usually involving the Jag’s keypad) to unlock them.

 If that doesn’t work for you, a new feature for the Tournament Edition is a “Tag Mode” where you always control the player with the ball.
 Passing the ball with this option turned on switches your control to the other teammate upon reciept.
 Either mode is playable, and having the option is very appreciated.